ArturoTarinVillaescusa/kafkadockerworkshop/README.md

 #### 4-2-4-2 LINEA BASE PRODUCTOR BULK ONLINE

- Este test lanzará 1 thread envia de una vez 100 mensajes por segundo, durante 30 minutos.
+  This test will send 1 thread, sending 100 messages per second, for 30 minutes at a time.

- Se inicia con este comando:
+  It starts with this command:

         docker@docker:~/scripts$ ./testJmeter.sh LINEA_BASE_PRODUCTOR_ONLINE

- Estas son las métricas de la línea base productor bulk online en mi máquina:
+  These are the metrics of the bulk online producer base line on my machine:

  ***ActiveThreadsOverTime***